chiweitw/solidity-test-wrapped-ether/README.md

 # Solidity Test: Wrapped Ether

-This project is designed for practicing writing tests using Foundry, with a simple Wrapped Ether contract as an example.
+For practice writing tests for a simple Wrapped Ether contract using [Foundry](https://github.com/foundry-rs/foundry).

-## Review Guide
+## Code

-Please check the contract code in `/src/WrappedEther.sol` and the test code in `/test/WrappedEther.t.sol`.
+The contract code is located in `/src/WrappedEther.sol`, and the test code is in `/test/WrappedEther.t.sol`.

-## Getting Started

-Follow these steps to get started with the project:
+## Running the Tests

 1. Make sure you have Foundry set up.
 If not, you can refer to the [installation guide](https://book.getfoundry.sh/getting-started/installation).